-Please Note: The Centre is now closed until further notice due to Covid-19.
+Please Note: The Centre is currently closed for face to face services due to Covid-19.
 If you have any queries please email us on: [email protected] or call 020 8948 7652.

 We accept referrals from residents of the borough of Richmond currently accessing treatment through South West London & St Georges NHS Trust secondary mental health care, or, in some cases, specialist primary mental health care from Richmond Wellbeing Primary Care Liaison (PCL).
 We also take referrals from GPs

 Groups and Sessions

 Tuesday – Morning coffee (peer support group) at 11am

-You can find a couple of examples of work from our Art and Creative Writing groups here.
+You can find examples of work from our Art and Creative Writing groups here.